Editor’s note: This is part two of this series from Mike Laverick. Check out part one here.

 Enterprise and Enterprise Plus

-Two issues jumped out at me when I first looked at SKUs for the enterprise, back when VMware first launched vSphere 4.
-The first question that most large businesses must face is whether they perceive the features contained in the Enterprise Plus SKU to be important enough for them to pay the licensing premium attached to them.
+Two issues jumped out at me when I looked at SKUs for the enterprise, back when VMware launched vSphere 4.
+The question that most large businesses must face is whether they perceive the features contained in the Enterprise Plus SKU to be important enough for them to pay the licensing premium attached to them.
 These features are

 - Storage I/O control

 When , Enterprise Plus irritated a significant number of VMware’s largest, most loyal customers because they thought they had future-proofed their purchase by buying the highest SKU, but Enterprise Plus had these extra features compared to the Enterprise version.
 It was as if those customers had built the world’s tallest building, only to find VMware had built a taller building by putting a metal spike on top of it to take the record.

 My advice to customers when they look at VMware licensing from an enterprise perspective is to look at the Enterprise Plus SKU and ask themselves if it is worth the premium price attached to it.
 Frequently, I’m asked if I think VMware will change its position on the way the Enterprise Plus SKU is constructed – as if VMware tells me such commercially-sensitive information.
 However, I wouldn’t be surprised if, as with the SMB SKUs, we see features previously residing in the Enterprise or Enterprise Plus SKU finding their way into the lower-priced products.
 This pattern would match the recent changes in the SMB SKUs with the arrival of vSphere 4.1.

 I believe, though, we will have to wait until we get the next generation of vSphere.
 I also believe VMware will maintain the “Plus” distinction.
 After fighting a (losing?) battle to justify its existence, it would be brave of the company to put up its hands and admit it made a mistake with this small business software.